 One reliable indicator can be considered relevant regarding automobile diminished value – how much less the dealer will offer for your trade-in as a result of a bad CARFAX report.
 If a consumer or attorney in Alaska needs to hire a diminished value appraiser, the appraisal should preferably be done on the basis of actual dealer opinions rather than the use of formulas or auction results.

 Do you need us to physically inspect the car?
 For INHERENT DIMINISHED VALUE claims, a physical inspection of the repaired car is unnecessary and only serves to line the appraiser’s pocket as you will be charged more for this service.
 The car is fixed.
 Repairs were satisfactorily done.
 There’s nothing to see.
 Let’s move on to why your car is worth less – because it now has a repair history.
 In the case of REPAIR-RELATED diminished value claims, which is a loss of value because of shoddy repairs we will send an appraiser because a physical inspection is, indeed, necessary.
 Your claim, as well as 99% of diminished value claims, represents INHERENT DIMINISHED VALUE which is the loss of value because the vehicle now has a repair history or bad Carfax.

-The automobile diminished value report you receive from St. Lucie Appraisal is based entirely on the opinions of used car managers at automobile dealerships in Alaska.
+The automobile diminished value report you receive from AUTO DIMINISHED VALUE is based entirely on our estimation and the opinions of six used car managers at automobile dealerships in Alaska.
 By making a claim against the insurance company of the responsible driver, consumers should be able to recoup every dollar lost in value by submitting an Automobile Diminished Value Appraisal to the insurance adjuster.